10 Worst Cities for Drunk Driving (2022) Report

 “Higher population, bigger state size, and the fact that each state has different traffic safety policies and DUI laws all contribute to the varied number of DUI arrests and fatal accidents per state.

-The challenge ultimately lies in convincing the public that drunk driving is extremely dangerous and should be seen as a criminal act.
+The challenge ultimately lies in convincing the public that drunk driving is extremely dangerous and should be considered a criminal act.

 In 2019, Louisiana was in the highest range of deaths in an analysis of Alcohol-Impaired-Driving Fatality Rate per 100 million vehicle miles.
 This is one reason Louisiana has a Zero Tolerance law for drunk drivers less than 21 years of age.